techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 * This loop is the **engine** of the game.
 * `move by 1` slides the barrel each loop.
-* `if on edge, bounce` reverses its direction automatically.
+* `if on edge, bounce` reverses direction automatically.
 * Use this to explain how changing `speed` affects difficulty.

 💬 *Maths link:*